namecheap/ilc-sdk/README.md

    Sent only if app has some _Props_ defined at the app or route slot level.
    Contains base64 encoded JSON object with defined _Props_.

 1. Header `x-request-uri`.
 Request URL string.
 This contains only the URL that is present in the actual HTTP request.
+It **may contain** information about locale.

+1. Optional header `x-request-intl`.
+Present only if ILC runs with Intl feature enabled.
+Format is described [here](./src/server/IlcProtocol.ts).

 Both query params mentioned here can be decoded in the following manner:
 ```javascript